-You can either leverage the Free Usage Tier to launch and use a free Amazon EC2 Micro Instance for 12 months or launch a regular instance.
+You can either leverage the Free Usage Tier to launch and use a free Amazon EC2 Micro Instance for 12 months, or you can launch a regular instance (not within the Free Usage Tier).
 For more information about the Free Usage Tier, go to the AWS Free Usage Tier product page and Getting Started with AWS Free Usage Tier.